ryan-mcclue/ryan-mcclue/src/knowledge.md

 Software should be flexible to hardware changes

+# RTOS
+Provides:
+- Allow design of functionality with priorities over time Bare metal interrupt fills buffer and superloop polls buffer.
+  If want faster, then would trigger an interrupt on buffer full.
+  RTOS can sleep on synchronisation primitive and wakeup when buffer full.
+- Consistent driver interfaces across multiple mcus Useful for complex stacks like lwIP, bluetooth, changing hardware, feature creep etc.
+- Synchronisation primitives and data structures, e.g. message queue, priority queue etc.

+Issues:
+- If single core, timing very critical, ultra low power, simple
+- Stacks are easy to overflow and estimate wrong
+- Impossible to test over the complete set of potential states

+Real time scheduling is deterministic (hard time is absolutely, soft time should)

+As every thread needs a control block and a stack, don't have task per sensor.
+Have tasks for parallel events.
+So, could merge all communication interfaces into one task, etc.

+Yielding marks task as ready, so will switch to an equal priority task.
+To allow lower priority tasks to run, must suspend/block task.

+Priority inversion is a concurrency bug that occurs when a high priority task is indirectly pre-empted by a low priority task.
+Requires at least 3 tasks to occur and a shared resource (typically a bus like I2C etc.)
+Say a low priority task obtains a mutex, pre-empted by medium, pre-empted by high.
+High cannot obtain mutex, so is pre-empted by medium, pre-empted by high etc. low never gets to run and release.
+Can be prevented by priority inheritance on mutex, so that mutex holder gets same priority as task trying to acquire it.
+Typically, a hardware watchdog will detect if high priority task hasn't been run and so reset.
+Can get stuck in reset loops.

+Task starvation can also occur for a low-priority task.
+Ascertain this state with watchdog and possibly redesign or block higher running task.

+In general, use as few distinct priorities as possible.
+This reduces task overhead, however may make system unpredictable.
+Only different priority if latency outweighs throughput.
+Typically high are ISR and short-running tasks.
+Low are I/O bound.
+Different scheduling algorithms may benefit from many different or similar priorities.
+Generally have clear must high priorities and others determined in development.

+Zephyr an RTOS towards linux with lots of drivers and associated configuration hassles.

 ## RTOS

 Superloop would be a task.
 Periodically queue and dequeue data from interrupts

 Even without RTOS, still have a timer subsystem and separation of tasks, which is backbone of RTOS